New Urbanism in Silicon Beach/Metropolitan LA

 This year's Bellarmine Forum theme, "Los Angeles: A Place for the Future" connects our work at LMU to the City of Los Angeles and is woven into BCLA's fall course offerings and will be animated at events throughout the year.

-Sol Blumenfeld, Director of Community Development, City of Culver City
+Sol Blumenfeld, Community Development Director, City of Culver City

 7200-7238 Loyola Marymount University Dr, Los Angeles, CA 90045, USA